Strong Ramsey Games in Unbounded Time: Preliminaries

 \begin{defn} We call an edge $A_0A_1$ taken by \textbf{P2} in $K^2$ a \emph{potential base} if there exist two vertices $B_1,B_2$ in $K^2$ such that \textbf{P2} has the edges $A_0B_1$, $A_0B_2$, $A_1B_1$ and $A_1B_2$ and there exists a special vertex $X \in \{ A_0, A_1 \}$ such that: \begin{enumerate}[label=(\roman*)] \item \textbf{P1} does not have a triangle $X,T_1,T_2$; \item \textbf{P1} does not have a $4$-cycle $X, C_1, C_2, C_3$ with the edge $X C_2$ not taken by \textbf{P2}. \end{enumerate} \end{defn}

-\begin{rem} If the edge $A_0A_1$ is a potential base with special vertex $X$, then if later in the game \textbf{P1} constructs an additional star $X F_1, X F_2, \hdots$ from $X$ to \textbf{P1}-free vertices $F_1, F_2, \hdots$ together with exactly $r$ extra edges, then he has at most $r$ triangles that contain $X$. \end{rem}
+\begin{rem} If the edge $A_0A_1$ is a potential base with special vertex $X$, then if later in the game \textbf{P1} constructs an additional star $X F_1, X F_2, \hdots$ from $X$ to \textbf{P1}-free vertices $F_1, F_2, \hdots$ together with exactly $r$ extra edges, then he has at most $r$ triangles sharing a common edge that contain $X$. \end{rem}